suhancz/dracut-sshd/README.md

 That said, if `/root/.ssh/dracut_authorized_keys` is present then it is included, instead.

+Of course, our initramfs image needs network support.
+The simplest way to achieve this is to include [networkd][networkd].
+To install the networkd dracut module:

+    # dnf install -y dracut-network

+When installing from copr, `dracut-network` is automatically installed as dependency.

 Create a non-[NetworkManager][nm] network config, e.g. via [Networkd][networkd]:

     $ cat /etc/systemd/network/20-wired.network
     [Match]
-    Name=en*
+    Name=e*

     [Network]
     DHCP=ipv4

 Adjust the `Name=`, if necessary.

-In case the system doesn't have networkd enabled one can just enable it for initramfs (cf.
-[`add_dracutmodules`][addmod] and [`dracut --add systemd-networkd`][dradd]).
+Note that the dracut networkd module doesn't include the system's network configuration files by default and note that the module isn't enabled, by default, either.
+Thus, you have to configure Dracut for networkd (cf. the [install_items][iitems] and [add_dracutmodules][addmod] directives).
+Example:

+    # cat /etc/dracut.conf.d/90-networkd.conf
+    install_items+=" /etc/systemd/network/20-wired.network "
+    add_dracutmodules+=" systemd-networkd "

 Alternatively, early boot network connectivity can be configured by other means (i.e.  kernel parameters, see below).
 However, the author of this README strongly recommends to use Networkd instead of NetworkManager on servers and server-like systems.

-If the above example is sufficient you can copy the drop-in config file in `/etc/dracut.conf.d/`:
+If the above example is sufficient you just need to copy the example configuration files from the `example/` subdirectory:

     # cp example/20-wired.network  /etc/systemd/network
     # cp example/90-networkd.conf /etc/dracut.conf.d